TDanks2000/react-incremental-lib/README.md

 Runs a function at a fixed FPS to handle frame-based updates.

 ```
-import { useGameLoop } from "react-incremental-lib";
+import { useGameLoop } from "react-incremental-library";

 useGameLoop({
   fps: 60,